Third-party vs Self-hosted Bitcoin Payment Gateways

 Finally, building on the last few disadvantages, as a merchant you can never be completely sure whether a given transaction will be carried through as intended.

-What are self-hosted Bitcoin processing implementations?
+What are self-hosted Bitcoin processing gateways?

 Such payment solutions are usually free and open-source.
 They are self-operated due to the fact that you need to manually implement and host them onto your website or platform, for which you would like to start accepting BTC payments.
 One such self-hosted example is BTCPay.